COVID-19 Update: WE ARE OPEN!

+Regarding dent removal.
 There is nothing more frustrating than someone (who doesn't share that passion) parking a car so close that it makes it humanly impossible for them to get out without smacking your car.
-You know they whacked your car fender when they did, and the small ding in your car is testament to it!
+You know they whacked your car fender when they did, and the small ding in your car is a testament to it!
 The good news is that small dents and dings are easily and inexpensively fixed.
-The question is; to whom do you go for Tucson dent and ding repair?
+The question is; to whom do you go for Tucson dent repair?

-The repair team at Cutting Edge Collision Center is comprised of masters of dent removal.
-They use the latest technology and know how to set your car's body back to the way it's supposed to look … flawless.
-Aside from bringing destroyed cars back from the dead, Cutting Edge can also make easy fixes like:
+For dent removal, our team at Cutting Edge Collision Center is comprised of masters of dent removal and repair.
+We use the latest technology and know-how to set your car's body back to the way it's supposed to look … flawless.

 However, this is usually done when the dents are larger than say, a couple of inches, or if the metal is creased or bent out of shape.